Why Are the Emirates (UAE) Supporting the RSF?

 It is impossible to talk about the war in Sudan without shedding light on the role of the UAE.
 Authoritarian, aligned with the West, engaged in war against any revolutionary uprising, a paragon of global capitalism, a leader in the exploitation of uprooted labour and the valorisation of African resources. the Emirates are a major player in the background of war, displacement and genocide around the Red Sea and beyond.

-The German Foreign Office writes:
+Actually, the German Foreign Office writes:

 Germany and the United Arab Emirates (UAE) maintain intensive diplomatic relations.
 The strategic partnership agreed in April 2004 is an expression of this.
 In September 2022, Federal Chancellor Scholz agreed to revitalise the Strategic Partnership during his visit to the UAE together with the President of the UAE, Mohamed bin Zayed Al Nahyan.
 In 2023, the Emirates were once again Germany's most important economic partner in the region with a bilateral trade volume of over EUR 14 billion.
 German imports from the UAE increased by 150% in 2023, with around 1,200 German companies based in the UAE, many of which cover the entire region including (parts of) Africa and Asia.
 The German-Emirati Chamber of Industry and Commerce, headquartered in Dubai and with an office in Abu Dhabi, supports the trade exchange.
 In addition, the energy partnership between Germany and the UAE to promote cooperation in the field of renewable energies was expanded to an energy and climate partnership in November 2021.